How to be saved today.

 Halfway measures are not enough.
 Applying some parts of the law to other Christians when you refuse to keep the law, will not work.
 Anyone who keeps part of the law will fail in the attempt to please God because God expects you to keep the entire law.

 He kept every part of the law, never sinning, never making a mistake.
-Then, as the perfect, sinless sacrifice, "the Lamb of God which takes away the sin of the world," He shed His blood to pay for our sins.
-How to be saved.
+Then, as the perfect, sinless sacrifice, "the Lamb of God which taketh away the sin of the world," He shed His blood to pay for our sins and that is how to be saved.

 Did you ever wonder how we can be sure that Jesus’ sacrifice for our sins was acceptable to God?
 The way we know that God accepted Jesus’ sacrifice for our sins is that God raised Jesus from the dead.
 That proves God accepted the sacrifice of Jesus’ sinless blood as the payment for our sins.

 “But that no man is justified by the law in the sight of God, it is evident: for, The just shall live by faith.”
 Galatians 3:11

 No one can keep the law well enough to please God because God, flat out refuses to accept our human works.
 Keeping the law to earn God’s favor will never satisfy God.
 If you want to know you are saved, you have to get saved God’s way.
 Keeping the law is not God’s way of salvation.

 As far as God is concerned, He absolutely refuses to justify you on the basis of legalism or keeping the law or religious good works.
 Justification is only by faith, never by works.